 Oddly, she may have had an even greater contribution the next year: That such a spectacle as her "Battle of the Sexes" against Bobby Riggs (who really was once a great tennis player, winning Wimbledon and the U.S. Open... in 1939) was necessary is one of the great stupidities of a decade loaded with them.
 She rendered a repeat of such a thing unnecessary.

 1976 Chris Evert.
-The first tennis player, first woman, and first female to be a sole-winner of the SOTY (after Billie Jean shared it with Coach Wooden in 1972), she was also the youngest one yet: 22 years even, 9 months younger than Orr was in December 1970.
+The 1st tennis player, 1st woman, and 1st female to be a sole-winner of the SOTY (after Billie Jean shared it with Coach Wooden in 1972), she was also the youngest one yet: 22 years even, 9 months younger than Orr was in December 1970.
 She won Wimbledon and the U.S. Open, after having won the French the previous 2 years.
 (It would take her until 1982 to win the Australian and complete "the career Grand Slam.")

 I see no fault with this selection, although they could have gone even younger and selected Nadia Comaneci.
 But I guess America wasn't ready for SI to give SOTY to a 14-year-old girl from a Communist country.
 Even if she did go on to defect, marry an American, and settle in the U.S.

 1977 Steve Cauthen.
 Chrissie's title as youngest SOTY winner lasted just 1 year, as the 17-year-old Eclipse Award winner for Best Jockey was honored.
-He became known, borrowing the title of a popular TV show of that era, as the Six Million Dollar Man because he became the first jockey to win that much money in a year.
+He became known, borrowing the title of a popular TV show of that era, as the Six Million Dollar Man, because he became the 1st jockey to win that much money in a year.
 Actually, right guy... wrong year.

 1978 Jack Nicklaus.
 The Golden Bear won the British Open that year.
 That's it, just the 1 title.
 There had been 3 years in which he won 2, so what made this year any more special?
 Besides, while he remains the greatest performer his game has ever seen, golf is still a game -- not a sport.